mikereams/generator-web-data-connector/README.md

   - Holds all CSS style overrides loaded and applied to the connector UI.
 If you wish to make updates to the connector's look and feel, your work will likely go here.
-- __`/src/wrapper.js`__
-  - A helper library used to abstract away and simplify the Tableau WDC API.
-You should not need to update this file, though you may wish to refer to it from time to time.
-For complete details, jump to [WDC Wrapper](#wdc-wrapper).
 - __`/Gruntfile.js`__
   - File that declares grunt tasks and configurations.
 For more details, jump to [workflow](#workflow).